 This all shows that Japanese memory and approach to war reconciliation was complex.
 Their desire to forget war crimes in the immediate postwar period did not stem from a collective evil or a diminution of the value of human life, but rather came in large part from civilian horror and misplaced blame.
 Many Japanese citizens who did not fight abroad did not know the extent of their army's crimes, and those who did often felt too socially threatened to speak out.
-Being aware of these reasons helps explain why memories of the Sook Ching have not been fully explored in Japan and may give us a leg up in preventing any similar forgetfulness in the future.
+Being aware of these reasons may give us a leg up in preventing any similar forgetfulness in the future.

-COMPARISONS AND CONCLUSION
+CONCLUSION

 In this section I will discuss a comparison of the Sook Ching to the Cambodian Genocide, a discussion of success stories in genocide prevention, and my conclusion.
 The Cambodian Genocide is a good comparison because of its wider impact and more successful war crime trials.
-I bring up the issues relating to successful genocide prevention because it is not easy to determine what impact intervention had on a crime that never occurred.
-It might have been prevented due to this intervention, or for any myriad of other reasons.
+I bring up the issues relating to successful genocide prevention because it's difficult to determine whether or not a crime that didn't occur would have if some intervention had not occurred.
 This makes studying histories such as that of the Sook Ching all the more important by providing context to discussions about future prevention.